ballerina-platform/module-ballerina-sql/ballerina/Module.md

 ParameterizedQuery sqlQuery = queryConcat(query, query1);
 ```

-The query with the `IN` operator can be created by using the `ParameterizedQuery` like below.
+The query with the `IN` operator can be created using the `ParameterizedQuery` like below.
+Here you need to flatten the array and pass each element separated by a comma.

 ```ballerina
 int[] ids = [1, 2, 3];